tosorakim/Game-App-Optimization/README.md

 day1_retention: day 1 retention rate</br>

 # Exploratory Analysis
-To begin this exploratory analysis, first import libraries and define functions for plotting the data using matplotlib.
+To begin this exploratory analysis, first import libraries and define functions for plotting the data using Matplotlib.
 Depending on the data, not all plots will be made.
-Once you visualized the data as a graph(the graph file has attached as PNG file), you will find each character of channels.</br>
+Once you visualize the data as a graph(the graph file has attached as a PNG file), you will find each character of the channel.</br>

 <img src="day1_retention.png" width="400"></br>
-KPI Option1 : day1_retention
+KPI Option1: day1_retention.
-As you analyzed the data, you could see the Channel A, C, D, E, and F were not following KPI #1(day1 RR below 10%).
-On the other hand, the channel B, G are satisfied the KPI so that they need to be optimization.</br>
+As you analyzed the data, you could see that Channel A, C, D, E, and F were not following KPI #1(day1 RR below 10%).
+On the other hand, channels B, and G are satisfied with the KPI so they need to be optimized.</br>

 <img src="nru.png" width="400"></br>
-KPI Option 2 : NRU(New Registered Users)
+KPI Option 2: NRU(New Registered Users).
-You could see the Channel A, B were not following KPI #2(nru below 30%).
-On the other hand, the channel C, D, E, F, and G are satisfied the KPI so that they need to be optimization.
+You could see that Channel A, and B were not following KPI #2(nru below 30%).
+On the other hand, channels C, D, E, F, and G are satisfied with the KPI so they need to be optimized.

 # Conclusion
 <img src="Total_install_pie.png" width="400"> <img src="Total_install.png" width="400"></br>